sigeisler/robustness_of_gnns_at_scale/README.md

 ## Training

 *Note: after open sourcing we will provide the full collection of pretrained models and in the case of transfer attacks we will also provide all perturbed adjacency matrices.
-For now we only include the artifacts for Cora ML.*
+For now we only include the pretrained models for Cora ML.*

 For the training and evaluation code we decided to provide SEML/Sacred experiments which make it very easy to run the same code from the command line or on your cluster.